-Former University of Tennessee standout Carey Bailey is in his third season as defensive line coach at Lamar University.
+Former University of Tennessee standout Carey Bailey is entering his fourth season as defensive line coach at Lamar University.

-The former head coach at Howard University (2007-10) brings nearly two decades of coaching experience into his position at Lamar.
-The Cardinals defensive line gained a ton of recognition not only in the Southland Conference, but across the country last season.
-Senior end Jesse Dickson became one of the most imposing forces in the country under Bailey's guidance.
-Dickson finished the season ranked among the league's top 10 in tackles, tied for third in sacks and was second in tackles for losses.
+The former head coach at Howard University (2007-10) brings nearly two decades of coaching experience into his position.
+The Cardinals defensive line gained a ton of recognition not only in the Southland Conference, but across the country in each of the past two seasons.
+Defensive end Jesse Dickson became one of the most imposing forces in the country under Bailey's guidance.
+Dickson finished 2013 ranked among the league's top 10 in tackles, tied for third in sacks and was second in tackles for losses.

 National publications began to take notice of Dickson's work on the field.
 Shortly after receiving first-team All-Southland honors, Dickson was named the SLC Defensive Player of the Year by College Sports Madness.
 He followed that up by becoming Lamar's first All-America selection since it resurrected the program.

-In addition to his linemen, Carey produced one of the nation's top punt return units.
-Led by CFPA National Punter Returner of the Year, Kevin Johnson, the Cardinals finished second in nation averaging better than 16 yards per return with three touchdowns.
+In addition to his linemen, Carey has also produced some of the nation's specialists.
+Led by CFPA National Punter Returner of the Year, Kevin Johnson, the Cardinals finished second in nation averaging better than 16 yards per return with three touchdowns in 2013.

 Prior to taking the top spot at Howard, Bailey spent two seasons as the defensive line coach at Minnesota.
 The Gophers played in a pair of bowl games while Bailey was on staff.
 Bailey also served as defensive line coach at Oklahoma State (2004) and Middle Tennessee State (2003), helping the Cowboys to the 2004 Alamo Bowl.